-Enables students to use skills and knowledge in an applied setting through a supervised field training experience in a public health setting that complements the student's interests and career goals.
-Students will document their experience in the Rollins Practicum Portal: http://www.sph.emory.edu/rollins-life/practicum/index.html.
+Enables students to use skills and knowledge in an applied setting through a supervised field training experience in a public health setting that complements the student's interests and career goals..

 BSHE 597R (VC) Directed Study

 Provides the opportunity to pursue a specialized course of study in an area of special interest.
 Complements rather than replaces or substitutes course work.